matrix-org/matrix.org/content/docs/matrix-concepts/rooms_and_events/_index.md

 template = "docs/with_menu.html"
 [extra]
 updated = "2023-02-23T08:00:00Z"
+meta_description = """
+Matrix relies on rooms to distribute events across servers and clients.
+Rooms have a hierarchy based on power levels.
+Each homeserver has its own copy of all the rooms all their users belong to.
+"""
 +++

 Users on a server can send *events* into *rooms*.
 An event is a particular json